Conor Murphy: Controversy over comments about Paul Quinn

 In 2007, shortly after the murder of Paul Quinn, Conor Murphy said in an interview with Spotlight that "Paul Quinn was involved with smuggling and criminality and I think that everyone accepts that."

 During the 2020 Irish general election Conor Murphys' comments were a point of discussion.
 Breege Quinn said that her son was definitely not involved in criminality and called on Conor Murphy to withdraw his remarks and make a public apology to the Quinn family.
 On 6 February 2020 Conor Murphy spoke to RTÉ and said that he had withdrawn the remarks he had made in 2007 and apologised to the Quinn family.
 Breege Quinn repeated her call for him to resign as Minister for Finance at Stormont.
 She said he "should finish off and get justice" for the Quinn family.
 She said he should "go and tell the PSNI and the Gardaí exactly who he was speaking to" in the IRA after the murder.
 She said she would not meet Conor Murphy until he "comes out publicly saying that he is going to the PSNI to give the names of the IRA that he spoke to in Cullyhanna".

+Seanad election

+Murphy contested the 2025 Seanad election for the Industrial and Commercial Panel.
+He confirmed that if elected he would resign from the Northern Ireland Assembly.
+Murphy dismissed claims that his candidacy was part of an attempt by the party to bolster its political team in the Republic saying that it was "very much about the constitutional debate [about reunification]".
+He was elected on the final count.
+He was replaced as minister by Caoimhe Archibald.
+On 12 February 2025, Murphy was appointed as Leader of Sinn Féin in the Seanad.

+Personal life

+Murphy lives in Camlough with his wife, Catherine, and two children.
+His brother Declan is a district councillor in Newry, Mourne and Down.